Giovanni Cobolli Gigli

-Giovanni Cobolli Gigli (born 4 January 1945) is an Italian lawyer and former chairman of Juventus F.C.
-After obtaining a business degree from Bocconi University and starting out working in marketing for a multinational pharmaceutical company, he joined Turin company IFI S.p.A., which is now Exor, in 1973.
+Giovanni Cobolli Gigli (born 4 January 1945) is an Italian lawyer and former chairman of Juventus FC After obtaining a business degree from Bocconi University and starting out working in marketing for a multinational pharmaceutical company, he joined Turin company IFI S.p.A., which is now Exor, in 1973.
 He has been CEO of the Fabbri–Bompiani–Sonzogno–Etas Publishing Group since 1984, then holding the same position in Arnoldo Mondadori Editore since 1993, and in the Rinascente Group since 1994.
 In 2006, he became chairman of the Exor-owned Juventus association football club.

 Early life

 The son of Antongiulio Cobolli Gigli, he was born in Albese con Cassano, province of Como, in the Lombardy region, in 1945.
 He was the nephew of Giuseppe Cobolli Gigli, who was minister of public works for four years in the Mussolini government.
 He was a pupil of the Vittorio Veneto liceo scientifico in Milan; in the same city, Cobolli Gigli graduated in economics and commerce at the Bocconi University.